sanjumsanthosh/Learn_Pytest/Chapter 13/README.md

 * run just the first failing test & stop after the failure --lf -x
 * run the same test over again with -l/--showlocals with short traceback
   * pytest --lf -x -l --tb=short

+### Debugging with pdb

+we can lauch pdb from pytest in few different ways

+* Adding a breakpoint()
+* using --pdb flag --> stop at the point of failure like assert
+* using --trace flag --> stop at beginning of test

+combining --lf & --trace works perfectly to identify issue